In the first year of the BA Arts, Media and Society, students take introductory courses in various fields. All courses are obligatory.

 Binding Study Advice

 Bachelor students at Leiden University, will be issued with binding study advice (BSA).
 This means you must obtain sufficient study credits in your first year of study to be permitted to continue your Bachelor’s programme.
-The general requirements for full time BA students are: 45 EC in BA1.
+The general requirements for full time BA students are: 45 EC in your first year.

-In addition, the BA programme Arts, Media and Society requires students to pass the course Academic Skills II: Searching and Processing Information, Writing and Oral Presentation (minimum grade 6.0).
+In addition, the BA programme Arts, Media and Society requires students to succesfully pass the courses Photography: Analysis & Theory and Academic Skills II (minimum grade 6.0).
 Please read the information about the binding study advice (BSA) procedures.

 Year 2: Studying cutting-edge developments